WV Local Technical Assistance Program

 This Tailgate Talk is part of the NLTAPA collection.

-Hand-held cutting tools are frequently used in the workplace.
-The tools range from scissors, razors, saws and knives to pruners, chisels and snips.
-While these tools are very different and can be used for a wide variety of jobs, they have some common hazards and safety precautions.
+Hand-held cutting tools range from scissors, razors, saws and knives to pruners, chisels and snips.
+While the tools are very different and used for a wide variety of jobs, they share common hazards and safety precautions.

-Cutting tools are very sharp and can cause cuts and puncture wounds if they’re not handled properly.
-You should be trained in the tool manufacturer’s directions for proper use, including how to inspect, maintain and sharpen the tool.
-For some tools, you must wear personal protective equipment such as safety glasses and well-fitting gloves.
+Cutting tools can cause cuts and puncture wounds if they’re not handled properly.
+You must be trained in the manufacturer’s directions for proper use, including how to inspect, maintain and sharpen the tool.
+It's important to know when you must wear personal protective equipment such as safety glasses and well-fitting gloves when required by the task or hazard assessment.

 Choose the Right Tool for the Job